Domoconnor/orange-corpus/05_Networking.md

 ![4](Images/Networking/IMAGE4.PNG)

 As shown above the XBees are capable of travelling around 30m and only suffer complete packet loss when passing multiple walls, which is most likely unavoidable in our project.
 We will definitely need some form low powered communications network so boosting the power will be a trade off we most likely can’t afford.

+######Results of Iteration

+The FRDM-K64F is the current choice for the Hub but not for the sensor, so at some point we will need to test the capability of using an FRDM-K64F to talk to an Arduino style board.
+This has furthered our understand of using XBees with AT mode, specifically how to progress further and utilise these modules in our future components.

+* <a href="/MBEDXbeeTest/receiver.cpp">Code for FRDM-K64F receiver</a>
+* <a href="/MBEDXbeeTest/transmitter.cpp">Code for FRDM-K64F transmitter</a>

 ####Iteration 3, AT Mode with Hub, Sensor and Clock